 3.1 Optimisation of callus induction frequency in black rice

-Mature Oryza sativa L. is used.
-Mature Oryza sativa L. embryos were used to measure the effect of different 2 D and VACA concentrations on callus induction frequency (CIF).
-CV.
-Chakhao Pireiton.
+Mature Oryza sativa L. CV.
+Chakhao Pireiton embryos were used to measure the effect of different 2,4-D and VACA concentrations on callus induction frequency (CIF)..
 The combination of 1 g/L VACA and 2 mg/L 24-D produced the highest CIF of all the combinations tested.
 This treatment performed significantly better than the others (Figure 1).
 Calli on this medium were cream-colored, friable, and ideal for subsequent regeneration.
 The results demonstrate that callus induction requires both 24-D and VACA with this combination yielding the highest induction efficiency.

 3.2 Relative growth rate of callus under optimised auxin concentrations

 The relative growth rate (RGR) of callus was calculated over two growth intervals (26–39 days and 39–52 days).
-The medium containing 1 g/L VACA and 2 mg/L 24-D supported the highest RGR at both intervals with significant variations when compared to other auxin concentrations (Figure 2).
+The medium containing 1 g/L VACA and 2 mg/L 2,4-D supported the highest RGR at both intervals with significant variations when compared to other auxin concentrations (Figure 2).
 This suggests that callus initiation is encouraged and sustained over time by the optimal hormonal balance.

 3.3 Shoot regeneration efficiency under different cytokinin treatments